smart-on-fhir/sample-apps-stu3/population/README.md

 selected patient.
 Otherwise, it will find all the patients that are taking medications.

 IMPORTANT!
 Be careful if launching without a patient.
-Depending on the data available, the app may do many requests, put the server on a heavy load and it may take a long time to compute the final results.
+Depending on the data available, the app may do many requests, put the server under heavy load and it may take a long time to compute the final results.